 Here's the thing about advice: you can listen to it, read it, and agree with it – but actually putting it into action?
 That's something totally different, isn't it?

 As an editor at IFB and a personal style blogger myself, I have the interesting dual role of being both a student and a teacher in many of the aspects of blogging that we discuss.
-Storytelling techniques Like this and this?)
+Storytelling techniques?
 Tried em.
 Widgets to keep readers on your site?
 I'm using them, too.

 This brings me to monetization.
 We all write about it for you, using a combination of our own experience, research and interviews with the companies and brands that make it possible.
 Because we're all pretty close by now, and I feel like I can tell you things, I'll be very honest with you right now: I have been so lazy with my affiliate network links.